Episode 35: The King

 And that's when Mexico got serious.

-Thankfully, when they arrived, they found the homes and the buildings that the British had constructed, empty and waiting for them.
+Thankfully, when they arrived, they found the homes and the buildings that the British had constructed empty and waiting for them.

-There was even a recently built lighthouse, complete with its own keeper.
+There was even a recently built lighthouse complete with its own keeper.
 But it wasn't just 13 men with guns who made the trip.

-And there were children, and servants, and all the supplies they would need to settle in and build a life there.
+Most of these men brought wives with them, you see, and there were children. and servants and all the supplies they would need to settle in and build a life there.

-Sure, no one had been able to make go go of it so far.
+Sure, no one had been able to make go of it so far.
 Sure, the island was nearly inhospitable.

 And sure, it was expensive and difficult to transport supplies to these people.
 But they were determined.

 By 1910, nearly 100 people had begun to call the island their home.
+Even more would be born there in the years to come.

 What none of them could foresee, though, was just how many of them would die there.

+He was a 33-year-old military officer with a checkered past.
 Within months of his enlistment years before, he had deserted his post.

-It resulted in him spending over five months in a military prison. and then through a series of unappealing command assignments.
+It resulted in him spending over five months in a military prison, and then through a series of unappealing command assignments.

 Clipperton Island was, to him, just one more piece of that punishment, whether or not it came with the title of governor.
 Children were born in those first few years.